ghasn43/ToolUniverse/README.md

 **Democratizing AI scientists using ToolUniverse**

+We are currently looking for partners to help host ToolUniverse server.
+If you’re interested, please reach out to [Shanghua Gao](shanghuagao@gmail.com).

 ToolUniverse is an ecosystem for creating AI scientist systems from any open or closed large language model (LLM).
-It standardizes how LLMs identify and call tools, integrating more than **600 machine learning models, datasets, APIs, and scientific packages** for data analysis, knowledge retrieval, and experimental design.
+Powered by AI-Tool Interaction Protocol, it standardizes how LLMs identify and call tools, integrating more than **700 machine learning models, datasets, APIs, and scientific packages** for data analysis, knowledge retrieval, and experimental design.

 <div align="center">